Ohio Personal Injury Attorney

 Personal Injury Attorney

-When you need a Columbus personal injury attorney, turn to Bressman Law.
-We rank among the best of the Ohio personal injury law firms because we genuinely care about our clients, whether we are negotiating an out-of-court settlement or an injury lawyer from our firm is representing you during trial.
+When you need a personal injury attorney, turn to Bressman Law.
+We rank among the best Ohio personal injury law firms because we genuinely care about our clients, whether we are negotiating an out-of-court settlement or an injury lawyer from our firm is representing you during trial.

 We have seen injury victims taken advantage of during some of the most emotional and difficult times of their lives.
 We founded our firm to give you the legal advantage when you have been through a trauma.
 A personal injury attorney working with you on your injury case should be supportive and caring, but focused and dedicated to your case.
 Come to us for compassion as well as top legal capability when you need it.

 Call 877-538-1116 to schedule a free consultation about your case

 **You pay nothing — unless we win monetary damages for you**

 What is a personal injury lawsuit?

 It is your right to be compensated for injury, medical expenses and lost income if you have suffered serious injury due to another’s negligence.
 Additionally, our wrongful death law firm can help exercise your right to file a claim on behalf of the deceased if a loved one has lost his or her life in an accident caused by negligence.
 Insurance companies cannot take away that right, but they can refuse any payment at all, or offer a very small (and sometimes insulting) amount of money.
 We consider it our mission to take on big insurance companies on your behalf.

 Damages from these accidents can be substantial.
 Aside from medical bills, you may be losing wages due to inability to work, and you may also seek compensation for the pain and suffering you and your family experience following the injury.

 A personal injury claim may be filed in Ohio when the negligent actions of another party cause you or a family member harm.
 Negligence laws can be confusing without the help of an Ohio wrongful death law firm or injury lawyer to help you understand your legal rights.